martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 At the time of this writing, other protocols such as {{QUIC}} and Network Time Security ({{NTS}}) use DTLS or TLS to do the initial establishment of cryptographic key material.
-The rules specified here are intended to apply to such services, as well.
+The rules specified here apply to such services, as well.

 ### Out of Scope {#out-of-scope}